Mining industry of Madagascar: Environmental injustices of Madagascar's mining industry

-When looking at large-scale public-private mining initiatives, “tany malalaky” doesn’t play a significant role in the land selection process.
+When looking at large-scale public-private mining initiatives, "tany malalaky" doesn't play a significant role in the land selection process.
 When selecting an area for a large-scale initiative, the factors taken into consideration are mainly economic – the amount of mineral or metal available for extraction and the potential profits.
-The social and cultural impacts of this large-scale mining initiative are not often taken into account.
+Social and cultural impacts of large-scale mining initiatives are not often taken into account.
 Many of these social and cultural factors are rooted in the loss of individual livelihood and communities by way of physical displacement of (typically rural) populations or restricted access to protected natural zones.
-Additionally, for those working on site, they often suffer from poor working conditions and mistreatment due to unjust policies, as well as concerns about the pollutants inherently associated with the industry and the potential health impacts of them.
+Additionally, for those working on-site, they often suffer from poor working conditions and mistreatment due to unjust policies, as well as from the pollutants inherently associated with the industry and their potential health impacts.

-Over the past 40 years, these social and cultural injustices have gained nationwide attention due to two large-scale mining initiatives: the QIT Madagascar Minerals (QMM) SA Project in Anosy, Madagascar (previously known as Fort-Dauphin, Madagascar) >and the World Titanium Resources’ (WTR) Toliara Sands project located just outside of Toliara, Madagascar in the Ranobe protected area.
-The QMM SA project is an initiative that began with a 1986 agreement between QIT-Fer et Titane Inc. – a subsidiary of the Rio Tinto Corporation, one of the largest mineral and metal mining corporations globally, and Office des Mines Nationales et des Industries Stratégiques (the Office of National Mines and Strategic Industries of Madagascar) – a Malagasy public agency – saying that the profits of the QMM project will be split 80% to the Rio Tinto Corporation and 20% to the Malagasy government.
-This project consists of sand mining for zircon and open pit mining for ilmenite (the primary ore of titanium).
-The Toilara Sands project is a sand mining initiative for mineral that is projected to last for up to 100 years.
+Over the past 40 years, these social and cultural injustices have gained nationwide attention due to two large-scale mining initiatives: the QIT Madagascar Minerals operated Mandena mine in Fort Dauphin, Anosy, and the World Titanium Resources' (WTR) Toliara Sands project located just outside of Toliara, Madagascar in the Ranobe protected area.
+The QMM SA project is an initiative that began with a 1986 agreement between QIT-Fer et Titane Inc. – a subsidiary of Rio Tinto, one of the largest mineral and metal mining corporations globally, and Office des Mines Nationales et des Industries Stratégiques (the Office of National Mines and Strategic Industries of Madagascar) – a Malagasy public agency – saying that the profits of the QMM project will be split 80% to the Rio Tinto Corporation and 20% to the Malagasy government.
+This project consists of sand mining for zircon and open-pit mining for ilmenite (the primary ore of titanium).
+The Toilara Sands project is a sand mining initiative for minerals that is projected to last for up to 100 years.